Last updated:

 Projects are rated on a scale of 1 to 6 stars, with 4 stars (45-59 points) signifying ‘Industry Best Practice’, 5 stars (60-74 points) denoting ‘Australian Excellence’, and 6 stars (75+ points) representing ‘World Leadership’ in sustainability.

-Unlike some rating systems, Green Star certification does not expire, and, to date, over 50 million sqm of space has been certified under various Green Star rating tools.
+Unlike some rating systems, Green Star certification does not expire.
 Developed in Australia, it has become the de facto rating system of choice nationwide and is recognised globally for its rigorous standards.

 NABERS (National Australian Built Environment Rating System) is a national sustainability rating system.
-Unlike Green Star, which focuses on design and construction, NABERS focuses on the actual performance of a building across key areas such as energy use, water consumption, indoor environment quality (IEQ), and waste management.
+Unlike design-led rating systems, NABERS focuses on actual building performance areas such as energy use, water consumption, indoor environment quality (IEQ), and waste management.
 The NSW Government administers this system and uses a 1 to 6-star rating scale, with 5 or 6 stars indicating strong performance in sustainability metrics.

 NABERS has been in use for over 25 years in Australia and has gained international recognition, with the program now being used in countries like the UK and New Zealand.